occupationMeasurement/lorentz-center-workshop/brainstorming_session.md

 - Finetuning
 - Freezing Layers?

+Unfreezing layers could potentially improve within distribution/database performance, but could decrease generalization capabilities (i.e., out-of-distribution performance).
+One could view the number of frozen layers as a hyperparameter, and determine its effect on the within and outside of distribution performance.

 ## Evaluation

 More than one category can often be considered correct: Coders may select multiple appropriate categories if asked to.
 This is called "multi-label classification".
 Should we think about occupation coding in these terms?
 While we endorse this approach, we the following is about single-label evaluation.